What is Oxycodone?

 Other serious side effects could be dangerous and may require immediate medical help such as irregular heartbeat, rash, swelling of different body parts, hoarseness, extreme drowsiness, hypotension, and difficulty breathing or swelling that can quickly turn into a life-threatening situation.

 The risks of oxycodone’s adverse effects are particularly high when combined with alcohol or benzodiazepines.
-The combination of these substances can result in a much higher risk or even death, particularly from severe respiratory problems and overdose.
+Combining these substances can result in a much higher risk or even death, particularly from severe respiratory problems and overdose.

 Are You Ready to Be Opioid-Free?